anqini/Split-Bregman-for-TV-Image-Recovery/README.md

 2. `gaussian_method2` is an alternative of `gaussian_method` but it runs slower.
 3. In `imnoise` function, it parameter **3** can be changed to other number, but **lambda** and **mu** must be changed accordingly to make sure it converge.

-The following parameters workd pretty well:
+The following parameters work pretty well:

 | noise | lambd | mu   |
 |-------|-------|------|